Callan (film): Plot

-David Callan (Edward Woodward), a leading intelligence agent/assassin in the employment of the S.I.S., was forced into retirement when he lost his nerve.
+David Callan, a leading intelligence agent/assassin in the employment of the S.I.S., was forced into retirement when he lost his nerve.
 Now, he is called back into service to handle the assassination of Schneider, a German businessman.
-Colonel Hunter (Eric Porter), his former employer, promises Callan that he'll be returned to active status as long as he follows his orders.
-But Callan refuses to act until he knows exactly why Schneider has been marked for death...
+Colonel Hunter, his former employer, promises Callan that he'll be returned to active status as long as he follows his orders.
+But Callan refuses to act until he knows exactly why Schneider has been marked for death.